-Parent/guardians of Limited English Proficient (LEP) students participating in a language instructional program will be notified within 30 days of their child's placement in the program.
+Parents/guardians of Limited English Proficient (LEP) students participating in a language instructional program will be notified within 30 days of their child's placement in the program.
 The notification will include a description of the program and the parent/guardian's rights to remove their child from the LEP program.
 In addition, the notification will explain how the program will help the child to develop academically, learn English and achieve the standards necessary for promotion.
 Students not meeting the English mastery standard or demonstrating limited progress will be provided with additional language support services.

-MEDIA ACCESS/PHOTOGRAPHS
+MEDIA/PHOTOGRAPHS

 School administrators shall be authorized to grant permission and set parameters for media access to students in school.
 The media may interview and photograph students involved in instructional programs and school activities including athletic events provided their presence will not be duly disruptive and shall comply with Board of Education policies and district goals.
 Media representatives shall be required to report to the administration for prior approval before accessing students involved in instructional programs and activities not attended by the general public.
-Media representatives wishing to photograph and identify particular students must obtain parent/guardian approval as well.
+Media representatives wishing to photograph and identify particular students, must obtain parental or guardian approval as well.
 Such permission shall not be required before photographs, videotapes, and/or articles referring to students involved in athletic events.
-Parents/guardians who do not want their child interviewed, photographed, or videotaped by the media shall inform the school administrator accordingly.
+Parents/Guardians who do not want their child interviewed, photographed, or videotaped by the media shall inform the school administrator accordingly.
 District employees may release information to the media only in accordance with applicable provisions of the education records law and Board of Education policies governing directory information and personally identifiable information.

-A parent/guardian who does not want his/her child(ren) photographed or videotaped shall inform the school administrators in writing by September 12, 2022.
+Parents/Guardians who do not want their child(ren) photographed or videotaped shall inform the school administrators in writing by September 14, 2023.